 If financial marketers are focused solely on the look and the outward-facing persona of the brand, they’re living in what High and Netzer call “logo land”.

 “You cannot build a brand from the top down.
-You’re building an identity at that point — you’re back in ‘logo land’,” High states.
+You’re building an identity at that point — you’re back in ‘logo land’,” High says.
 “For me, a brand starts with the audience that you serve, and you need to be building a brand around delivering something that matters to people.”

-Bank Brands the Authors Praise
+Bank Brands That Earn Praise

 There are several financial brands that Netzer and High commend for their creativity and intuition in their marketing strategy.
 Umpqua, USAA and Florida’s Locality Bank are top of mind for them.